 Lemonade, Inc. is a public benefit corporation organized under Delaware law on June 17, 2015.
-It provides certain personnel, facilities and services to each of its subsidiaries (together with Lemonade, Inc., the "Company"), all of which are 100% owned, directly or indirectly, by Lemonade, Inc. For the list of the Company's US and EU subsidiaries and for more complete descriptions and discussions, see Note 1 - Nature of the Business, of the audited consolidated financial statements and related notes thereto for the year ended December 31, 2023 as included in the Company's Annual Report on Form 10-K (the "Annual Report on Form 10-K").
+It provides certain personnel, facilities and services to each of its property and casualty insurance subsidiaries and non-insurance subsidiaries (together with Lemonade, Inc., the "Company"), all of which are 100% owned, directly or indirectly, by Lemonade, Inc. For the list of the Company's subsidiaries and for more complete descriptions and discussions, see Note 1 - Nature of the Business, of the audited consolidated financial statements and related notes thereto for the year ended December 31, 2024 as included in the Company's Annual Report on Form 10-K (the "Annual Report on Form 10-K").